Outgrew

 It hugs me yet it hurts

-I’m afraid my body has grown
+I’m afraid my body changed

 Worse—

-I’m scared it has always known
+I’m scared it feels estranged

 It used to fall around me softly,